 - Completing an Alumni Profile to share insights and reflections about your Princeton and professional experiences to illustrate to students the wide range of career possibilities available to them.
 Your answers will help students understand skills you use in your work, how you navigated your career path and what a “day in the life” of your job is like.

-- Creating or sharing virtual summer internship/job opportunities at your organization
+- Creating or sharing virtual and in-person summer internship/job opportunities at your organization

 - Developing a remote project that students could complete for your organization during the academic year and throughout breaks